Governor demands answers after Alabama basketball team forced to forfeit over religious reasons - NewsBreak

 Governor demands answers after Alabama basketball team forced to forfeit over religious reasons

-HUNTSVILLE, Ala. ( WHNT ) — Governor Kay Ivey has issued a demand for answers from the Alabama High School Athletics Association (AHSAA) after a Huntsville high school basketball team was forced to forfeit a tournament game over their religious observances.
+HUNTSVILLE, Ala. ( WHNT ) — Alabama Gov. Kay Ivey has issued a demand for answers from the Alabama High School Athletics Association (AHSAA) after a Huntsville high school basketball team was forced to forfeit a tournament game over their religious observances.

 The Oakwood Adventist Academy varsity boys basketball team had its best season in school history.
 The team won their sub-regional game against Skyline last week and would have played in the regional semi-finals.